starshev/Python-T-Test-for-NYC-Taxi-Fares-Research/README.md

-# T-Test with Python · NYC Taxi Fares
+# T-Test with Python · NYC Taxi Fares Research

 ### Project Overview
 Analyzed the relationship between taxi fare amounts and payment types for the New York Taxi and Limousine Commission.
 The project included data wrangling, exploratory data analysis, and a 2-sample T-test to uncover patterns in fare pricing based on payment methods.